cbcrg/tcoffee/docs/tcoffee_manual.rst

-Dealing with Non-automatically recognized formats
+Dealing with non-automatically recognized formats
 -------------------------------------------------
  Format recognition is not 100% full proof.
 Occasionally you will have to inform the program about the nature of the file you are trying to reformat: